 May 8, 1903, Huntington Avenue Grounds.
 The Highlanders win the 2nd game between them, 6-1.

 June 1, 1903, Hilltop Park, Manhattan.
-For the first time, they play each other in New York.
+For the 1st time, they play each other in New York.
 Boston also wins this one, 8-2, and will sweep a 3-game series.
-The Highlanders will finish 4th, while the Sox-to-be will win the Pennant, and then win the first-ever World Series by beating the Pittsburgh Pirates.
+The Highlanders will finish 4th, while the Sox-to-be will win the Pennant, and then win the 1st-ever World Series by beating the Pittsburgh Pirates.

 Chesbro won 41 games for the Highlanders that season, likely to forever remain a record from the 60 feet, 6 inches pitching distance.
 But he's more remembered for the first game of this twinbill, which he lost, when his wild pitch allowed the winning run to score in the 9th.
 Red Sox 3, Yankees 2.